project-gemmi/gemmi/docs/headers.rst

     Reading coordinates from chemical component or Refmac monomer library files.

 gemmi/cif.hpp
-    CIF parser (based on PEGTL), struct Document that represents the CIF file, and a set of actions for the parser to prepare Document.
+    CIF parser (based on PEGTL) with pluggable actions, and a set of actions that prepare Document.

 gemmi/cifdoc.hpp
-    struct Document that represents the CIF file (but could be also read from, for example, JSON file (CIF-JSON or mmJSON).
+    struct Document that represents the CIF file (but can be also read from JSON file, such as CIF-JSON or mmJSON).

 gemmi/contact.hpp
     Contact search, based on NeighborSearch from neighbor.hpp.